daisvke/winkey/keylogger/README.md

 - Handles uppercase and shifted input (e.g., `A` vs `a`, `!` vs `1`).
 - Prevents multiple instances via named mutex.
 - Writes logs to a UTF-16LE encoded `.log` file.
+- When the maximum key repetition count is reached, we stop printing it.

 ---